-Future of Museums, Scientific storytelling, Interactive Virtual Reality, Volumetric Video, Photogrammetry, CT Scanning,
+Spatial Computing, Future of Museums, Scientific storytelling, Interactive Virtual Reality, Volumetric Video, Photogrammetry, CT Scanning

-Enjoy a one-on-one audience with Sir David Attenborough at the Natural History Museum in London with multi-award winning virtual reality experience Hold the World made for Sky VR.
+Enjoy a one-on-one audience with Sir David Attenborough at the Natural History Museum in London with multi-award winning spatial computing experience for Hold the World.

 The audience experience:

 The ground-breaking interactive experience transports the viewer from the comfort of their own home to London’s Natural History Museum, where they can get their hands on rare specimens from its world-famous collection as they go behind the scenes to explore areas usually closed to the public.

 Sir David, who was filmed by more than 100 cameras and digitally recreated as a lifelike 3D hologram for the experience, acts as a private guide, imparting his expert knowledge on a series of rare artefacts and objects from the museum’s collection, including a blue whale, a stegosaurus, a trilobite, a dragonfly, a butterfly and a pterosaur.

 Audiences are able to look at ancient and delicate objects in a level of detail that has only been made possible through the technology of spatial computing.
 They can virtually pick up, hold, enlarge and expand the rare objects, giving them unparalleled access to explore and understand some of the world’s rarest natural history specimens.